2014-2015 Influenza Season

 Pregnant caregivers are at higher risk of severe illness from influenza.
 Flu shots may be given to pregnant women at any time during pregnancy.
 The vaccine will protect expecting mothers and their unborn babies, and will help protect their newborn baby in the first few months of life.

 Steps to Help Your Program Prepare

 written plan for seasonal flu.

-flu vaccine as soon as it is available.
-Everyone needs a flu vaccine each year, even when the virus strains in the vaccine do not change from the previous year, because immunity wears off over time.
+flu vaccine as soon as it is available in their community.
+Everyone needs a flu vaccine each year, even when the virus strains in the vaccine do not change from the previous year, because immunity may wear off over time.

 - Be strategic in regards to children at highest risk, i.e. those with conditions that increase the risk of complications from influenza (e.g.,